zareef92/Blockchain-Projects/README.md

 ## Design

-Developing and enforcing data service contracts require development of three independent contract templates:
+Each contracts is characterised by a string of variables and functions:
-- Service Contract: Stipulate the rules that are being agreed between data producers and consumers in advance
+- Variables store contract details, details of services provided, and updated account balances for the data producer and consumer after the services are rendered.
-- Provision Contract: Delivers the data service from producer to consumer
+- Contract is supported by 3 key functions which allow the producers to agree to the terms of the contract, acklowledge receipt of service received, and generate updated balances after the service is checked against the contract.

-- Checker Contract: Checks that the data service relayed in Provision Contract is in line with Service Contract, and calculates any rewards and penalties
+Detailed definitions for these variables and functions are shared below.

 ### Variables:

-- Service contract component
+- Service Contract Component
   - Contract ID: Unique ID for the contract
-  - Data Consumer: Address of the business divsion that is expected to receive the data, and remunerate the data producer based on the quality of service they provide.
+  - Data Consumer: Address of the business divsion that is expected to receive the data; addresses are also mapped to an account balance which stores the amount of money balance owned by the consumer/producer at any point in time
-  - Data Producer: Address of business division that is expected to produce the data, and receive renumeration in exchange for the service they provide
+  - Data Producer: Address of business division that is expected to produce the data; addresses are also mapped to an account balance which stores the amount of money balance owned by the consumer/producer at any point in time
-  - Data Service: The service against that is expected to be provided by the producer the consumer - a most basic form of this service can involve making sure the service provider adheres to an pre-agreed data schema
+  - Data Service: The service that is expected to be provided by the producer the consumer e.g., a most basic form of this service can involve making sure the service provider adheres to an pre-agreed data schema
-  - Service Start Date: Dates between which contract is valid
+  - Service Start Date: Dates between which contractual agreements between producer and consumer begin
-  - Service End Date:
+  - Service End Date: Dates between which contractual agreements between producer and consumer end
-  - Service Reward: Rewards that applies hen terms of service are adhered to
+  - Service Reward: Rewards that applies when terms of service are adhered to - these are expected to be denominated in a currency of choice
   - Service Penalty: Penalties that apply when terms of service are not adhered to
-  - Contract State
+  - Contract State:

-- Service provision component
+- Service Provision Component
   - Service ID: State of the contract, if it has been viewed, signed, and checked
   - Service Provision:
   - Service Date: